Stadium Arcadium: Music

 Described as a funk rock and alternative rock album, Stadium Arcadium combines many aspects of musical style from throughout the band's career, with many fans and critics welcoming the return of the band's signature funk sound and the use of power chords after their significant absence from By the Way.
 John Frusciante said in 2006, "I didn't want to necessarily have songs that were just heavy metal songs the whole way through, but I wanted to have a certain amount of songs that had choruses that were just heavy metal riffs."

 It was also noted that Frusciante's playing style had changed from his signature 'less is more' style, inspired by punk and new-wave guitarists, to a more flashy approach, not seen extensively in his playing since Mother's Milk, his first album with the band; drawing influence from guitarists such as Eddie Van Halen, Tony Iommi (of Black Sabbath), Jimi Hendrix and Steve Vai to even hip-hop artists such as Wu-Tang Clan.
 While he received moderate acclaim before Stadium Arcadium, this change in style gained him far more recognition than before.
-Frusciante's approach to guitar on Stadium Arcadium was influenced by progressive rock group The Mars Volta and R&B singer Brandy.
+Frusciante's approach to guitar on Stadium Arcadium was influenced by progressive rock group the Mars Volta and R&B singer Brandy.
 Of Brandy, Frusciante says "she's doing something different, she's doing so many vocals that there is never a space.
 Whenever one voice stops, another one does something in its place.
 There's very little space, and there are so many vocal parts that are breathy, you don't know what you're listening to.
-There is so much going on, you can't hear her voice with your conscience, you have to hear it with your subconscience.
+There is so much going on, you can't hear her voice with your conscience, you have to hear it with your subconscience.[sic]
 Some of them have a watery sound, then metallic, she really creates a lot of dimension with her voice.
 I'm impressed with that."
 Of The Mars Volta, Kiedis states: "John's always had an understated confidence, but he likes being loud now, and part of that came from hanging out with The Mars Volta.
 Omar Rodríguez-López is such a rocker that John was like, 'It's time I let it all hang out.'
 Being at the forefront, going for the heavy blistering guitar in your face: John's always been capable of that.
 But he didn't feel it.
 Now he feels it."
 Rodriguez-Lopez appears on the album, performing a guitar solo on the track "Especially in Michigan".
 Frusciante subsequently appeared on The Mars Volta's next three studio albums and performed a few times live with them as well.
 Frusciante would also go on to release a joint studio album with Rodriguez-Lopez, Omar Rodriguez-Lopez & John Frusciante, in May 2010.